franklinpetra/franklinpetra/README.md

 <h3>👩🏼‍💻 Currently</h3>

 - 🤔 &nbsp; Learning machine languages, solving data challenges, and creating art with code.
-- 🎓 &nbsp; Recently graduated from the bootcamp, "Coding Dojo", with a focus on building full-stack Python, C#, and JavaScript applications.
+- 🎓 &nbsp; Recently graduated from the bootcamp, "Coding Dojo", with a focus on building plain vanilla full-stack Python, C#, and JavaScript applications.
 - 💼 &nbsp; Vault Capital LLC
 - 💨 &nbsp; Currently learning about Cloud Architecture, Systems Design, Privacy, Security, and Machine Intelligence.
 - 🖼 &nbsp; Sidehustle is <a href="ttps://www.ArtistLeague.net">The Artist League</a>, an online art school and interactive playground that Tara Lawton and I are launching.